Let's be honest. How many people actually want to be on a diet?

 No matter what your fast schedule looks like, it can be a good idea to eat a small snack before working out.

-Fasting And Muscle Loss
+Effects on Muscle Loss

 It's a common concern that fasting causes muscle loss.
 In most cases, these beliefs are unfounded.